Reik96/HR_Analytics/myapp/README.md

 This directory contains the main.py that starts and build the app.
+The streamlit_app.py includes all functions that are used in the main.